 - Research shows a link between hearing loss and dementia, leading experts to believe that interventions, like hearing aids, could potentially delay or prevent dementia.
 Research is ongoing.

-- And on a more positive note, a higher level of physical activity, regular fish consumption, and a higher intake of long-chain omega-3 polyunsaturated fatty acids can be associated with lower risk of hearing loss in women.
+- And on a more positive note, a higher level of physical activity, regular fish consumption, and a higher intake of long-chain omega-3 polyunsaturated fatty acids can be associated with a lower risk of hearing loss in women.

-If you have concerns about hearing loss, are looking for advice on women’s health and hearing, or hearing aids, contact Soundwave Hearing Care toll free at 1-866-402-5552 in Lethbridge or direct in Calgary at 403-270-7425 High River at 403-270-7425 and Grande Prairie at 780-538-2744 today for friendly, professional hearing care for all ages, from infants to adults.
+If you have concerns about hearing loss, are looking for advice on women’s health and hearing, or hearing aids, contact Soundwave Hearing Care toll-free at 1-866-402-5552 in Lethbridge or direct in Calgary at 403-270-7425 High River at 403-270-7425 and Grande Prairie at 780-538-2744 today for friendly, professional hearing care for all ages, from infants to adults.